qbancoffee/imac_g3_ivad_board_init/README.md

 - The CRT can hold a charge and shock you even if the iMac is not plugged in.
 - Static discharge from your hands can destroy electronics so "GROUND THYSELF"

- I've documented much of the iMac G3 slot loader pinouts on this repo and used it as a guide to make a breakout circuit than can plug right into the chassis connectors and provide standard connections so that a regular computer can use things like the CRT,speakers, power button, audio jacks, the down-converter board ect..
+ I've documented much of the iMac G3 slot loader chasis connector pinouts on this repo and used it as a guide to make breakout circuit boards than can plug right into the chassis connectors and provide standard connections so that a regular computer can use things like the CRT,speakers, power button, audio jacks, the down-converter board ect..